mdzaif/My_Setup/manual/anydesk_samba_linux/anydesk_samba_linux.md

 ## Get Started

 Samba use for file sharing and anydesk use for remote access your pc.
-You can use chrome remote desktop but I suggest use anydesk.
+You can use chrome remote desktop but I suggest use anydesk, also you can use sftp instead of samba.
+I suggest sftp for security.
+Here, is an update anydesk is not support wayland so make sure your host system in x11. <a href="https://github.com/mdzaif/My_Setup/blob/main/manual/solution/back_to_x11.md">How to go x11?</a>

 ## Install Samba